Halleyx-comet/Tic-Tac-Toe/README.md

      npm run dev

 5. **Play the Game**:
-   Open your browser and visit http://localhost:3000 to start playing!
+   Open your browser and load the local host.

 ## 🎮 How to Play